Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 For smaller living rooms, a measurement from the hearth to the mantle of 4.5 feet or 54 inches is appropriate, while for a bigger house or setting, you could go as low as 54 inches or as high as 73 inches.

-Gas Fireplace Dimensions
+Gas Fireplace Insert Dimensions

-Electric Fireplace Dimensions
+Electric Fireplace Sizing

-There are electric fireplaces perfect to be situated in right smack in the middle of a living room and usually have a dimension of 31 inches in height, a width of 44 inches, and a depth of 13 inches.
+There are electric fireplaces perfect to be situated right smack in the middle of a living room and usually have a dimension of 31 inches in height, a width of 44 inches, and a depth of 13 inches.

-Fireplace Insert Dimensions
+Fireplace Insert Sizes

-A medium insert has dimensions of 29, 20, and 14 inches, while a larger gas-powered fireplace insert has 32, 24, and 16 inches.
+A medium insert has dimensions of 29, 20, and 14 inches, while a larger gas-powered insert has 32, 24, and 16 inches.

-Corner Fireplace Dimensions
+Corner Fireplace Measurements

 Corner fireplaces are a smart solution for smaller rooms because they will save wall space that can be allocated for additional furniture.

-Double Sided Fireplace Dimensions
+Double Sided Fireplace Width and Height

-Double-sided fireplaces are a pretty good idea if you want the fireplace’s ambiance and warmth to reverberate in two separate rooms.
+Double-sided fireplaces are a pretty good idea if you want the ambiance and warmth to reverberate in two separate rooms.

 These types are usually gas or electric fireplaces as they don’t need as much upkeep and can be enclosed in gas, unlike traditional wood-burning ones.